-Step 3: Once the font is downloaded, tap on it and select “Open in…”, then choose AnyFont as the app you want to use to open the file.
+Step 3: Once the font is downloaded, tap on it and select "Open in&hellip", then choose AnyFont as the app you want to use to open the file.

 Step 4: The file will then appear in AnyFont.
 Click on it to select the font and then install the special certificate that AnyFont asked.

 Restart the device and the new font will take effect, becoming the new custom font.

 If you want to change the system font on your iPhone, you can use the BytaFont 3 jailbreak tweak.
 It is however important to note that this app will only work on a jailbroken device.
 You must therefore jailbreak the iPhone before using this tweak to perform the system font change.
 And there are a few things you must know before Jailbreaking the device: